Non DIscrimination Ordinances

 Your municipality may use this language.

-At the time of passage of this ordinance (February 14th, 2024) and currently, this ordinance is the most inclusive, progressive, and supportive in the state of Pennsylvania.
-It is likely to be the most protective and fully inclusive in the United States.
+At the time of passage of this ordinance (February 14th, 2024) this ordinance is the most inclusive, progressive, and supportive in the state of Pennsylvania.
+It is likely to be the one of the most protective and fully inclusive in the United States.

 The prime sponsor of this ordinance was Lehigh County Commissioner Zach Cole-Borghi.
 Co-sponsors of the ordinance were Lehigh County Commissioner Jon Irons, and Lehigh County Commissioner Shelia Alvarado, with full support of the Chair of the Lehigh County Board of Commissioners Geoff Brace.
 It passed with a 6 to 3 vote.
 The ordinance was signed into law by Lehigh County Executive Phillips Armstrong about two weeks after passage.